Property $(FL_p)$ implies property $(FL_q)$ for $1<q<p<\infty$: Introduction

 Our main result is the following.

-\begin{thm} For every discrete countable group and $1<p<q<\infty$, property $(F_{l_q})$ implies $(F_{l_p})$. \end{thm}
+\begin{thm} For every discrete countable group and $1<p<q<\infty, p\not=2$, property $F{\ell_q}$ implies $F{\ell_p}$. \end{thm}

-Fixed points properties for groups acting on $L_p$ spaces for $p>2$ are poorly investigated.
-Below we present results which summarize our knowledge.
+Fixed points properties for groups acting on general $L_p$ spaces for $p>2$ are poorly investigated.
+In this article we focus on the special case of a group actions on $\ell_p(\mathbb{N})$ spaces.
+At the begining we would like to present the current knowledge of the general property $FL_p$.

-In \cite{BFGM} authors proved that higher rank algebraic groups and theirs lattices have fixed points for every affine action on $L_p$ spaces for $p>1$.
+In \cite{BFGM} authors proved that higher rank algebraic groups and their lattices have fixed points for every affine action on $L_p$ spaces for $p>1$.
 Mimura \cite{Mi} showed that $SL_n(\mathbb{Z}[x_1,x_2,...,x_d])$ groups have fixed points for every affine isometric action on $L_p$ for $p>1$ and $d\ge 4$.
 It is known \cite{BFGM} that for every Kazhdan's group $G$ there exists a constant $\epsilon(G)>0$ such that every affine isometric action on $L_p$ spaces has a fixed point for $p\in [2,2+\epsilon(G))$.
-It is also known \cite{NS} that Gromov's random groups, containing $p$-expanders in theirs Cayley graphs have a fixed point property for affine actions on $L_p$ spaces for $p>1$.
-In \cite{N1} Nowak obtained sufficient conditions in terms of $p$-Poincar\'{e} constants implying that every affine isometric action of a given group on a reflexive Banach space has a fixed point.
-We refer to \cite{N1} for recent survey.
+It is also known \cite{NS} that Gromov's random groups, containing $p$-expanders in their Cayley graphs have a fixed point property for affine actions on $L_p$ spaces for $p>1$.
+In \cite{N2} Nowak obtained sufficient conditions in terms of $p$-Poincar\'{e} constants implying that every affine isometric action of a given group on a reflexive Banach space has a fixed point.
+We refer to \cite{N1} for a recent survey.

-It is known \cite{CDH} that fixed point property for affine isometric group actions on $L_p(X,\mu)$ space, where $X$ is a space with measured walls implies property $(T)$.
+It is known \cite{CDH} that the fixed point property for affine isometric group actions on $L_p(X,\mu)$ space, where $X$ is a space with measured walls implies property $(T)$.
 In the paper \cite{CDH} authors stated the following question.

-\begin{qu} Is the set of values of $p\in (1,\infty)$ for which group has property $F_{L_p}$ an interval? \end{qu}
+\begin{qu} Is the set of values of $p\in (1,\infty)$ for which a group has property $FL_p$ an interval? \end{qu}

-Theorem 1 answers this question positively in case of discrete groups and $l_p$ spaces. \\ {\bf Acknowledgements.} I want to thank Piotr Nowak and Micha\l Wojciechowski for valuable help during the work on this paper.
+Theorem 1 partially answers this question in the case of discrete groups and $\ell_p$ spaces. \\ {\bf Acknowledgements.} I want to thank Piotr Nowak and Micha\l Wojciechowski for valuable help during the work on this paper.
+This paper is supported by the WCNM.